20 Ways to Show You Care

 Do you have any creative and influential ways that have made you feel so special and loved or ways you have made others feel so special and loved?

 Share this with friends:

 About Sheela LeighHello, welcome! :) This space has everything that I am passionate about.
-I am a Christian writer, artist, and a health enthusiast dedicated to helping others live with passion.
+I am a Christian, a writer, an artist, and a health enthusiast dedicated to helping others overcome mental and emotional struggles.

 Posted on November 7, 2013, in Christmas, Devotion, Facing the new year, On Christianity, On Church, On Circumstances, On Friendship, On Giving, On Judging Others, On Life's Purpose, On Lifestyle, On Loving Others, On Money, On Moving On, On Nature, On Occasions, On Relationship, On Students, Parenthood, Rethinking, thoughts and tagged desiring God, fight the good fight, God's purpose for me, living for God, love & relationships, powerful prayers for guidance, prayers for stress & anxiety, staying positive, surrendering to God, taking up the cross, transforming the mind, transparent living, understanding God, understanding God’s grace & forgiveness, why we suffer.
 Bookmark the permalink.
 13 Comments.